cannotparse/CSI2372_FinalProject/README.md

 If applicable, these methods should return an exception of type `std::out_of_range`.

 ###Tile
-Create a base class `Tile` which will let players execute actions.
+Create a base class `Tile` which will let players execute *actions*.
 The function of action should only permit players to execute an action if this action is possible.
 * `bool operator==(const Tile &t);`
 * `virtual bool action( Player& player );`